 I.Go my way, eat my bread with joy, (delight in all the great provider has given me)

 II. drink my drink with a merry heart; for God now accepteth my works.

 V.Live joyfully with the wife whom thou lovest all the days of the life of thy vanity, which he hath given thee under the sun, all the days of thy vanity: for that is thy portion in this life,

 VI.In thy labour which thou takest under the sun.
 Whatsoever thy hand findeth to do, do it with thy might; for there is no work, nor device, nor knowledge, nor wisdom, in the grave, whither thou goest.

-So should we care about nothing?
-What should we focus on?
-Well the above verses say we should tear our minds away from: what we don’t have; who we can’t relate to; what we can’t do; and instead focus on what we do have; who is in our life; and what we can do.
 Makes sense to me!
-Then we should grab it with gusto enjoy our food and drink with gratitude; take care of our appearance with clean clothes and ointment; live joyfully with the people God has given to you; grab ahold of what there is to do and do it with all you might.
-All the days of your vanity for then you die and rot and everyone will forget!
+Then I should grab life with gusto enjoy my food and drink with gratitude; take care of my appearance with clean clothes and ointment; live joyfully with the people God has given to me; grab ahold of what there is to do and do it with all my might.
+All the days of my vanity for then I die and rot and everyone will forget!

 Why add the die and rot stuff?
-Because we are so addicted to WORKS!
-We turn resting in GRACE into WORKS!
-We enjoy our food and drink and clothes and ointment and people and work and then start to “vex our spirits” with having to secure it and enjoy it intensely and do it perfectly.
+Because I am so addicted to WORKS!
+I turn resting in GRACE into WORKS!
+I enjoy my food and drink and clothes and ointment and people and work and then start to “vex my spirit” with having to secure it and enjoy it intensely and do it perfectly.
 NO NO NO!
-You are just going to die rot and be forgotten by this world.
-Leave it all in God’s hand to remember and to reward and you move on to grab ahold of the next moment He gives you.
+I am just going to die rot and be forgotten by this world.
+Leave it all in God’s hand to remember and to reward and move on to grab ahold of the next moment he gives me.

 29 And yet I say unto you, That even Solomon in all his glory was not arrayed like one of these.